 The execution of the control-loop is managed by the CM’s

-The method reads data from the hardware components, updates outputs of all active controllers, and writes the result to the components.
+It reads data from the hardware components, updates outputs of all active controllers, and writes the result to the components.

 The Resource Manager (RM) abstracts physical hardware and its drivers (called hardware components) for the ros2_control framework.

-The RM loads the components using
+The RM loads the components using the

 pluginlib-library, manages their lifecycle and components’ state and command interfaces.